vmware-labs/node-replicated-kernel/doc/src/architecture/FileSystem.md

 # File System

-The NrFS is a simple, in-memory file system in bespin that supports POSIX file operations (`open`, `read`, `write`, `pread`, `pwrite`, `close`, *etc.*).
+The NrFS is a simple, in-memory file system in nrk that supports POSIX file operations (`open`, `read`, `write`, `pread`, `pwrite`, `close`, *etc.*).

 NrFS tracks files and directories by mapping each path to an inode number and